How Is Mesothelioma Diagnosed?

 Doctors use biopsies, physical exams, imaging tests and blood tests to diagnose mesothelioma.

-Radiologists use high-tech imaging tests, including PET scans, X-rays, echocardiograms, CT scans and MRIs, to locate and assess mesothelioma tumors.
+Radiologists use mesothelioma imaging tests, including PET scans, X-rays, echocardiograms, CT scans and MRIs, to locate and assess mesothelioma tumors.
 Some scans involve contrast dye.
-Most are generally quick and painless; MRIs can take 30 to 90 minutes.
+Most scans are generally quick and painless.
+MRIs can take 30 to 90 minutes.

 Types of Mesothelioma Imaging Scans

-• Computed tomography scans: Also known as CT scans, these produce high-resolution images that show cross-sections of the entire body or specific parts.
-CT scans give detailed views of possible tumors in the chest and abdomen.
+• Computed tomography (CT) scans: CT scans produce high-resolution cross-sections with detailed views of possible tumors in the chest and abdomen.

-• Magnetic resonance imaging scans: Commonly known as MRIs, these scans use a strong magnetic field and radio waves to form detailed images of the person’s soft tissues.
-MRI scans are better than CT scans for imaging soft tissue.
+• Magnetic resonance imaging (MRI) scans: MRIs use a strong magnetic field and radio waves to form detailed images of the person’s soft tissues.

-• X-rays: Most likely the first imaging test doctors use in the diagnostic process.
-X-rays may identify tumors or fluid buildup in the chest or abdomen, which may indicate mesothelioma.
-X-rays only provide a two-dimensional view.
+• X-rays: These are most likely the first imaging test done.
+X-rays can identify pleural or peritoneal tumors.
+X-rays only provide a 2D view.

-• Echocardiograms: The echocardiogram is a noninvasive procedure that uses ultrasound to create an outline of the movement of the heart.
-An echocardiogram may indicate pericardial effusion, a symptom of pericardial mesothelioma.
+• Echocardiograms: A noninvasive procedure, echocardiograms use ultrasound to create an outline of the movement of the heart.

 Some scans such as MRIs may cause anxiety in some patients.
-In such cases, health care providers may prescribe anti-anxiety medications to help patients relax during the scan.
+Health care providers may prescribe anti-anxiety medications.
+These drugs help patients relax during the scan.

 Couple reviews Mesothelioma Guide together